OlivierCodol/MotorNet/README.md

 - Provide users with a variety of muscle types to chose from.
 - Flexibility in creating new, arbitrary muscle wrappings around the skeleton, to enable fast exploration of different potential effectors and how to control them.
-The moment arm are calculated online according to the geometry of the skeleton and the paths of
+The moment arm are calculated online according to the geometry of the skeleton and the (user-defined) paths of the muscles.
 - User-friendly API, to allow for easier familiarization and intuitive usage.
 We want to enable a focus on ideas, not implementation.
 Currently, we focus on subclassing to allow users to implement their task designs and